jaydoncheng/SecureProgramming/README.md

 ## Database Structure:
 File: chat.db

-Tables:
+**Tables**

-messages:
+**messages:**

-id: Message ID
+* id: Message ID
-timestamp: Timestamp of the message
+* timestamp: Timestamp of the message
-sender: Sender's username
+* sender: Sender's username
-receiver: Receiver's username (set to "Null" for public messages)
+* receiver: Receiver's username (set to "Null" for public messages)
-content: Message content
+* content: Message content

-users:
+**users:**

-id: User ID
+* id: User ID
-username: User's chosen username
+* username: User's chosen username
-password: Hashed password
+* password: Hashed password
-salt: Salt used in password hashing
+* salt: Salt used in password hashing
-User Registration:
+* User Registration:

 Prevent registration with the username "Null" to avoid conflicts with public message handling.
 Database Functions (in database.c)

 Generic Database Functions:

-open_db: Open the database file.
+* open_db: Open the database file.
-init_db: Initialize the database structure and tables.
+* init_db: Initialize the database structure and tables.
-close_db: Close the database connection.
+* close_db: Close the database connection.

 Reading and Writing Functions:

-read_latest_msg: Retrieve the latest message from the database.
+* read_latest_msg: Retrieve the latest message from the database.
-write_msg: Write a new message to the database.
+* write_msg: Write a new message to the database.
-print_users: Display the list of registered users.
+* print_users: Display the list of registered users.

 ## Security Design
 ### Messages between client and server